tomytjandra/loan-approval-app/README.md

 ## Future Improvement Ideas

 - Improve classifier performance
-- Create an API endpoint for the prediction
 - Create new page for batch prediction, using upload and download file
 - Create new page for explainable results, using LIME or SHAP